 August 2018 – built and installed pressure treated wooden steps to prevent erosion of the dune in front of the house where the primary pathway to the beach is located.
 The steps are nice and wide (8′) with deep treads (about 15″) and shallow (about 5″ per step)

 August 2018 – created a flower bed between the sun deck and the house by adding lots of dried seagrass that had washed up onto the beach and planted Hymenocallis Latifolia (Spider Lily or Mangrove Spider Lily)

-August 2018 – Added a ‘portico’ onto the back of the house (yard side) in order to have somewhere to park/unload a buggy (golf cart) when it is raining.
-Will also be adding a small deck area so that there will be nice steps into the house.
+August 2018 – Added a ‘portico’ onto the back of the house (yard side) in order to have somewhere to park/unload a buggy (golf cart) when it is raining as well as a small deck area so that there are nice steps into the house.